 Army hospitals, like the one in Scutari, were established to serve regular troops.
 Officers and high-ranking officials in need of medical services were taken to places like the Şehzade Kiosk in Haydarpaşa, or the Sultan Kiosk in Tarabya, which were airy and spacious residential houses transformed into rehabilitation centres during the Crimean War.
 Hospitals at the time, both in Europe and the Ottoman Empire, were mostly regarded as charitable organizations serving the general public who could not afford private healthcare in the comfort of their domestic residences.
-Despite the emergence of medical sciences since the late 18th century, hospitals were still com-
+Hospitals were commonly preferred only as a last resort as they were viewed as